tlswg/tls13-spec/draft-ietf-tls-tls13.md

 connection under the specified session state, it will send a ServerHello with the same Session ID value.
-At this point, both client and server MUST proceed directly to sending Finished messages, which are protected using handshake keys as described above, computed from the resumption premaster secret created in the first handshake.
+At this point, both client and server MUST proceed directly to sending Finished messages, which are protected using handshake keys as described above, computed using resumption premaster secret created in the first handshake as the premaster secret.
 Once the re-establishment is complete, the client and server MAY begin to exchange application layer data, which is protected using the application secrets (See flow chart below.)
 If a Session ID match is